 Distal Epiphysis of the Tibia, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The Distal Epiphysis of the tibia extends downward on the medial side, forming the medial malleolus.
-Located at the lower part of the tibia, it connects to the ankle joint.
-Its inferior articular surface is quadrilateral in shape and articulates with the talus, playing a key role in the stability and functionality of the ankle joint.
+Located at the lower part of the tibia, it connects to your ankle joint.
+Its inferior articular surface is quadrilateral in shape and articulates with the talus, playing a key role in the stability and functionality of your ankle joint.

 Medial Malleolus